 But first, you need your GED diploma.
 The quickest way to prepare for the test is with Onsego online GED Classes.

-A lot of students recommend starting at a community college and transferring to a 4-year university after earning a 2-year degree.
-This route can save money and often provides a smoother transition to a 4-year school.
+Many students recommend starting at a community college and transferring to a four-year university after earning a two-year degree.
+This route can save money and often provides a smoother transition to a four-year school.

 Community colleges are a great option for GED graduates.
 They all accept GED holders and usually have smaller classes, offering more personalized attention at a lower cost.